.

 He has also written extensively about Shaker music.
 To see the list of titles --- click here

-To see the Finders Aid of his music collection there -- click here
+To see the Finders Aid of his music collection donated to Canterbury Shaker Village -- click here

 To read about his extensive Shaker music research -- click here

-See his available music lectures and workshops -- click here
+See his available music lectures and workshops on Shaker music and other music topics -- click here

 Roger Lee Hall has received the honor of being listed in two well-known directories: